Other Historical Figures in Chinese History

 Sima Guang is conservative in politics but very brilliant on the study of history.
 His major works is History as a Mirror.
 This book and Records of Historians by Sima Qian are two bright pearls in the historiography, and widely favored by later generations.

-Cao Cao (155 BC—220 BC), styled Mengde, is an eminent statesman, militarist, and poet in the times of Warring States.
+Cao Cao (155 BC—220 BC), styled Mengde, is an eminent statesman, militarist, and poet in the times of the Three Kingdom Period.
 He was born in Qiao (today's Haoxian County in Anhui Province), and later became Emperor Wu Di of Wei.
 Cao Cao was very good at war.
 He did a lot of research on Master Sun's Art of War, and made further illustrations on it according to his own experience on the battlefield.
 He wrote two famous books, namely, Personal Understandings on Master Sun and Art of War.
 Moreover, he was very good at poetry and made much contribution to the development of poetry.

 Genghis Khan (1162—1227), with a literal name Tie Mu Zhen, is a great militarist and strategist of ancient Mongol Nationality.
 He was born in a rich, noble family called Bo'erzhijin.
 From the end of 12th century to the early 23rd century, Genghis Khan unified various tribes of Mongol Nationality.
 He was elected as Dhahran in 1206 AD, and honored Genghis Khan for the founding of Mongolia State.
 In 1227, he died from illness in the palace situated in Qingshui County of today's Gansu Province.
 After the founding of Yuan Dynasty, he was re-honored Emperor Tai Zu.